 At the end, they will discuss the process for repairing the failed part or correcting the issue.
 If you elect that AC repair is better for you than purchasing an upgraded air conditioning system, the service tech will order any parts necessary and schedule your follow-up appointment to repair your A/C system.
 Or, if the part needed is already available on their van, they will move forward with the AC repair work with your go-ahead.

-Remember that throughout Kansas City you’re in good hands with Neal Harris Service Experts Heating, Air Conditioning & Plumbing.
+Remember that throughout Kansas City you’re in good hands with Neal Harris Service Experts.
 Our repairmen are NATE-certified and have received extensive background checks so you can feel comfortable with the people we send into your home.
 If you ever think of any questions about your AC or what to expect with your AC repair, give us a call 24/7 at 816-787-0500 and we’ll be happy to explain the process.